symbol/symbol-docs/source/guidelines/sdk-development.rst

 Documenting your SDK
 ********************

 The SDKs need to be adopted by other developers.
 As a contributor, no one knows better than you how a determined SDK works.
-Consider helping others and spread the usage of the SDK by providing :doc:`the following documentation <documentation>`.
+Consider helping others and spread the usage of the SDK by providing :doc:`the following documentation <sdk-documentation>`.

 ******************************
 Publishing the SDK as official